 Stay vigilant to keep kids safe

 What other risks and injuries should parents be on the lookout for?
 Learn about some of the most common childhood injuries (and when specialized trauma care may be needed).
-And for another course on warm weather safety, check out these sun and water safety tips.
+And for another course on warm weather safety, check out these sun and water safety tips, and how to choose a sunscreen with safe ingredients for babies and kids.

 Your child’s pediatrician is a great resource to ask for health and safety questions and advice.